Sarrus1/git_user_manager/README.md

 ### Add a user to the store

 Users are stored in the store.
-To add one, use `gum store -a` and follow the prompt.
+To add one, use `gum add` and follow the prompt.

 ### Switch to a user

-When in a git repository, switch to a different user by using `gum use <name>`.
+When in a git repository, switch to a different user by using `gum use` and follow the prompt or `gum use <user>`.

+### Additional commands

+Use `gum -h` for additional commands.